What is FishWatch?

 Monitoring Human Use

-Charter operators, rafting guides, campground hosts, and residents monitor the number of fishers and boaters on popular tributaries and the main stem of the Copper River.
+Charter operators, rafting guides, campground hosts, and residents monitored the number of fishers and boaters on popular tributaries and the main stem of the Copper River.